nnamdiokwechime/angular-bookstore/README.md

-# AngularBookstore
+# AngularGroceryStore

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.6.
+Refactored from a bookstore to a grocery store.

 ## Development server